-This website is maintained by History SA's community history officers and other staff in Community History Programs.
+This website is maintained by the History Trust's two community history officers and other Community Engagement staff.

-Community History Programs supports and promotes South Australia's history through public programs, grant funds, and the Community Museums Program.
-Established and popular community events including the About Time history festival and the State History Conference play a significant role in engaging South Australians with their histories.
-Community History Programs also manages part of the State History Collection, the library and resource centre, and the South Australian Government Glass Negatives Collection.
+Community Engagement supports and promotes South Australia's history through public programs, grant funds, and the Community Museums Program.
+Established and popular community events including the About Time history festival and Open House Adelaide play a significant role in engaging South Australians with their histories.
+Community Engagement delivers a range of historical programs and training workshops aimed at museum and history practitioners, interest groups, schools and families.

 The specific role of the community history officers is to provide advice and practical skills training in history practice, museum management and collections management to South Australia's network of historical organisations, community museums and history practitioners.
 Community history officers also develop projects that actively engage museums and historical organisations in particular aspects of South Australian history.
 The community history officers can help you with:

 - developing historical projects

 - setting up and managing collections

 - development of collection policies and procedures